Welcome to 2015!

 Large Scale Engineering Projects

-I recently caught up with the support team who still look after it over coffee a few months ago and its still running not stop and has over 18,000 queues! – Boosting my philosophy that the world works on queues.
+I recently caught up with the support team who still look after it over coffee in September 2014 and its still running not stop and has over 18,000 queues! – Boosting my philosophy that the world works on queues.

 While on queue’s, I’m currently reviewing a new book called..”Rabbit MQ Cookbook” from Packt Publishing, here is a link to it and other RabbitMQ titles.
 So far it reads well and there is a good section on using Amazon Web Services, I need to make notes and send them back to the publisher but more on the book later.

 These days I work as a Senior Systems Engineer/Systems Administrator for a boutique ISP who has a growing cloud container based infrastructure.
-I’m in the process of deploying a new cloud platform (based on Cloud Linux) using a very neat distributed clustered storage implementation, with that will come a container migration project and then a big drive into the Magento hosting and support space.
+I’m in the process of expanding a cloud platform (based on Cloud Linux) that I built when I started there in 2013.
+It uses a very neat distributed clustered storage implementation.
+See my post on PCS Storage.

 Monitoring using Queues